rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 project CMake project using command-line or cmake-gui and opening the generated Visual Studio project instead of opening CMake project directly.

 Visual Studio supports many different languages and use-cases.
 Full installation takes a lot of space.
-During installation select only components relevant for Desktop C++ development.
+To keep the size minimal during installation select only component called "Desktop development with C++".
 Don't worry too much about missing something.
 Additional components can be later added or removed through the VS installer which also serves as an updater and package manager for Visual Studio components.

 Pros and Cons